manjaro-contrib/action-buildiso/README.md

 It optionally provides:

 - GPG-signing
-- Distribution to: Github Releases, CDN77, OSDN, SourceForge
+- Distribution to Github Releases

 The following example is a minimal "matrix strategy" setup, that builds minimal and full images for cinnamon, gnome and builds the images each on stable and testing repositories.
 Refer [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) for more information on including / excluding permutations from matrix strategies.